Security-Onion-Solutions/securityonion-docs/docker.rst

 The above script:

--  Sets up a Docker container named ``docker-registry`` on the master server - this container exposes port 5000 for 127.0.0.1 (only locally).
+-  Sets up a Docker container named ``docker-registry`` on the management server - this container exposes port 5000 for 127.0.0.1 (only locally).
--  Configures the master server to use the ``docker-registry`` container as its proxy to pull images (``registry-mirror`` in ``/etc/default/docker``).
+-  Configures the management server to use the ``docker-registry`` container as its proxy to pull images (``registry-mirror`` in ``/etc/default/docker``).
--  Configures a sensor to use to ``docker-registry`` on the master server as a proxy to pull images -- this is done through the addition of a local port forward (5000) through the existing autossh tunnel (``/root/.ssh/securityonion_ssh.conf``), and setting the ``registry-mirror`` value for the docker client on the sensor (``/etc/default/docker``)
+-  Configures a sensor to use to ``docker-registry`` on the management server as a proxy to pull images -- this is done through the addition of a local port forward (5000) through the existing autossh tunnel (``/root/.ssh/securityonion_ssh.conf``), and setting the ``registry-mirror`` value for the docker client on the sensor (``/etc/default/docker``)
--  Restarts Security Onion Docker containers so the latest images are cached on the master and pulled to the sensor.
+-  Restarts Security Onion Docker containers so the latest images are cached on the management server and pulled to the sensor.

-After the script has completed (after running on both machines), the newest images from the ``securityonionsolutions`` repo should be locally cached on the master, and already pulled to the sensor.
+After the script has completed (after running on both machines), the newest images from the ``securityonionsolutions`` repo should be locally cached on the management server, and already pulled to the sensor.

-We can check this by running the following from the master (or sensor):
+We can check this by running the following from the management server (or sensor):

 ::

    curl localhost:5000/v2/_catalog

-From here on, whenever ``soup`` checks for new images, it will pull them from the master server instead of Docker Hub.
+From here on, whenever ``soup`` checks for new images, it will pull them from the management server instead of Docker Hub.

 Sneakernet Updates
 ------------------